Iroquois County, Illinois: Transportation

 Several railroad lines pass through the county.
 The Toledo, Peoria and Western Railway operates a line that begins in Peoria and runs from east to west through Iroquois County, passing through Gilman and Watseka and continuing into Indiana.
-A Norfolk Southern Railway line runs nearly parallel with Interstate 57 on its way to Chicago.
+A Canadian National Railway line runs nearly parallel with Interstate 57 on its way to Chicago.
 A CSX Transportation line passes from north to south through the eastern part of the county; a Union Pacific line joins it south of Woodland.
 Further east, the Kankakee, Beaverville and Southern Railroad operates a north–south line.